discourse/discourse/docs/INSTALL-ubuntu.md

 - change production database name if appropriate
 - change database username/password if appropriate
 - if you are hosting multiple Discourse forums on the same server (multisite), set `db_id`
-- change `host_names` to the name you'll use to access the discourse site, e.g. "forum.example.com"
+- change `host_names` to the name you'll use to access the Discourse site, e.g. "forum.example.com"

 Edit /var/www/discourse/config/redis.yml